eukarya-inc/plateau-2023-uc01-satellite-analytics/README.md

 ### Source Code Descriptions

+This repository is designed to be deployed on Google Drive and used primarily through Google Colab.
+The notebooks should be executed in the order indicated by the sequential numbers at the beginning of their filenames.
+Each notebook first downloads necessary data and caches precomputed data on Google Drive for memory efficiency and reusability.
+Subsequent notebooks utilize these cached data for predictions.
+Therefore, it's essential to authorize Google Drive connection and create a working directory on Google Drive.
+The path to this directory must be set before executing the notebooks.
+Additionally, be mindful of the available space on Google Drive, especially when making predictions over extensive areas.

 #### 0_PrepareProject.ipynb
 - Initializes the project by setting up the case name and defining the area of interest.
 Parses CityGML to generate building data within the specified area and pre-downloads Digital Elevation Model (DEM).
 - **Required Procedures**: Connection to Google Drive.